Student Classification

-The University requires undergraduate students to earn at least 120 semester hours of acceptable credit in order to receive a baccalaureate degree.
-For the full-time student, this can be accomplished in four years by taking a load of 15 hours per Fall and Spring semester (or, alternatively, a load of 12 to 14 hours per Fall and Spring with a load of several hours in the Summer).
+Undergraduate students must earn at least 120 semester hours of acceptable credit in order to receive a baccalaureate degree.
+For the full-time student, this can be accomplished in four years of 15 hours each Fall and Spring semester, or completing a total of 30 semester hours each academic year.

 For academic classification purposes, the following "promotable" undergraduate classes are determined by the number of semester hours cumulatively earned as an undergraduate: